 Your health always comes first after an accident.
 If you have been hurt on the job, seek medical attention immediately.
 The documentation from your medical treatment can also confirm your condition after your accident and provide you with supporting evidence in your compensation claim.

-In order for your employer to do their side of the work in a workers’ compensation claim, they first need to know about the accident.
+For your employer to do their part for a workers’ compensation claim, they need to know about the accident.
 After you have received medical treatment for your injuries, report directly to your employer and inform them about the accident.
-You have 30 days to report this injury, so do not wait to do so.
+You have 30 days to report a work injury, so do not wait.

-The Employer’s Report of Injury form is a vital document that their insurer needs to receive.
+The Employer’s Report of Injury form is a vital document for the employer’s insurer.
 Your employer has seven days to submit the form, and you will usually receive a copy of this completed form when they submit it.
 If you do not receive this document near the deadline, get in touch with your employer to ensure they send the document.

-Once the insurance provider receives your compensation claim, they will decide if you qualify for benefits and how much you will receive if so.
-Once you receive confirmation of their decision, you now have the ability to respond to it.
-Rather than immediately accept the offer you receive, you have the option to negotiate, which brings us to the final step:
+Once the insurance provider receives your work injury compensation claim, they will decide if you qualify for benefits and how much you will receive.
+Once you receive confirmation of their decision, you can respond to it.
+Rather than immediately accept the offer you receive, you have the option to negotiate, which brings us to the final step.

-Before you accept an offer for your workplace injury, speak with a workplace injury attorney about what you can do to make sure you have effectively reported your injury.
-Experienced legal representation can also help you build your strongest claim for compensation, which may increase the settlement you receive for your injuries.
+Before you accept an offer for your workplace injury, speak with a workplace injury attorney to make sure you have effectively reported your injury.
+Experienced legal representation can also help you build your strongest claim for compensation, which may increase your settlement.